PacktPublishing/Practical-Data-Science-with-Python/README.md

 ---

 ## Instructions and Navigation
 The code from this book and repository is intended for Python 3.9.
-The `datasci.yml` file can be used to create a conda virtual environment by running `conda env create -f datasci.yml`
+The `datasci.yml` file can be used to create a conda virtual environment by running `conda env create -f datasci.yml`.
+The conda environment can then be activated with `conda activate datasci`.

 All of the code is organized into folders.
 Each folder starts with a number followed by the application name.
 For example, Chapter02.